 2) Define goals

 Every website needs to have specific goals.
-Whether you want customers to download a whitepaper or make an e-commerce purchase, you need to define what the overall goals are of the site for each visitor or persona.
+Whether you want customers to download a whitepaper or make a purchase, you need to define what the overall goals are of the site for each visitor or persona.

 Some other examples of goals include: register for an event, sign up for a newsletter, create a user login, or request a demo.